An interdisciplinary team of scientists has created a new molecular tool to help us better understand the cellular basis of behavior.

 Visible Legacy Comment

 This is an example of multidisciplinary research that is worth a look by Tech Scouts seeking to find technologies to map and control neural activity.
 The Stanford team combines chemistry, genetics, biology and neuroscience, and many specialties within those disciplines.
 The new molecular probe "FLiCRE" enables fast light- and calcium-gated molecular labeling of active neurons, states their paper, and combining FLiCRE with optogenetic tagging identifies functionally coupled circuits.
 Thus a FLiCRE-driven opsin reveals the behavioral function of activated neurons, the research says.
+Recent related technology from Dr. Ting's lab is available through the Stanford Office of Technology Licensing.
 Please explore the map of the research ecosystem below.

 - Caption: A paper from the Deisseroth and Ting research ecosystem